Tuesday, June 26, 2012

 Cover

-pretty cool and matching the title because there's an illustration of woman’s face and upper body coming out of the fire.
-A bit arty and a bit comic books style.
+Pretty cool, and it matches the title because there's an illustration of a woman’s face and upper body emerging from the fire.
+A bit arty and a bit comic book style.
 There’s no info about the author.

 Cool lines: